The measurement in classical and quantum theory: The measurement in classical and quantum theory

-By the previous discussion, the deterministic Schr{\"o}dinger evolution and the random walk that satisfies ${\bf (RM)}$ are unique extensions of their classical counterparts from a classical space submanifold to the space of states of the system.
-We conclude that the particle-device system initially in a product state must remain in a product state during the evolution.
-Furthermore, according to ${\bf (F)}$, the state of the device initially positioned in $M^{\sigma}_{3}$ will be confined to this submanifold.
-In particular, the theorem ${\bf (A)}$ applies and ensures that in the presence of an external potential, the device will be evolving in accord with the Newtonian dynamics.
+The conjecture ${\bf (RM)}$ is valid by assumption.
+Using the conjecture, we managed to predict the evolution of states of the device and the measured particle.
+This can only be the case when the state of the particle-device system remains separable throughout the evolution.
+Furthermore, according to ${\bf (F)}$, the state of the device will be confined to the submanifold $M^{\sigma}_{3}$ and in the presence of an external potential will be evolving in accord with the Newtonian dynamics.
 Under these conditions, the system remains in a product state with both factors being able to change.
-In particular, the position of the particle can be mechanically recorded with no entanglement between the particle and the device ever appearing or needing to appear in the process.
-To summarize: \begin{itquote}{\bf{(G)}} Suppose the initial state of the system consisting of a microscopic and a macroscopic particle in the natural surroundings is a product state with the state of the macroscopic particle in the manifold $M^{\sigma}_{3}$.
-Suppose also that the conjecture ${\bf (RM)}$ holds true.
-Then, during the evolution, the state of the system remains in a product form with the state of macroscopic particle confined to $M^{\sigma}_{3}$ and evolving classically. \end{itquote}
+In particular, the position of the particle can be mechanically recorded with no entanglement between the particle and the device ever appearing or needing to appear in the process. $\square$